Name: Olivier Ava Huntingrath

 Olivier also carries an axe, with a small handle and a sharp iron head, mostly used for throwing.
 Back in her time, iron would still be a pretty effective tool.

 Incendie: The Embryonic Flame - An enchanted blade claimed on the field of battle with a group of people who practiced an art called "blast fencing," formerly the ancestral sword of the ruling family.
 Bladed somewhat like a flamberge, Incendie is hot to the touch and is fueled by the fighting spirit of the wielder.
-The sword itself grants the wielder divine right over heat and fire, with an unprecedented degree of pyrokinetic abilities.
-When it was being used against Olivier, it bwas used to cause massive eruptions of lava and fire from the ground.
-It recognizes and matches the spirit and strength of will of the wielder, growing proportionately hot to the touch.
+The sword itself grants the "rightful" wielder divine right over heat and fire, with an unprecedented degree of pyrokinetic abilities.
+When it was being used against Olivier, it was used to cause massive eruptions of lava and fire from the ground.
+It recognizes and matches the spirit and strength of will of the wielder, growing proportionately hot to the touch, as well as granting increased pyrokinetic ability.
 Because of this, it will always remain scalding hot to the one holding, but if facing one whose resistance is greater than the spirit, it would place Incendie's wielder at a disadvantage.
 To be able to hold the sword at all would be too great a task for many, but Olivier seems to have mastered it well.
 As Durandal's scabbard is made especially for Durandal, the same is true for Incendie.
 In order that the sword not melt through the sheathe, it was crafted with properties to absorb ambient and incoming energies, dispersing them elsewhere.
 The scabbard itself is a contrasting cold to the sword.

 A jewel-encrusted diamond necklace.
 The diamond contains a perfectly preserved snowflake, given by Andres Knightfall from a time spent with his father in the Arctic.
 It holds sentimental value.